The new withholding tax regime in Switzerland

 The models of the withholding tax

-According to circular no. 45, withholding tax is calculated either according to the monthly model or the annual model.
-While the monthly model basically assumes a monthly tax period and the monthly gross income generally corresponds to the rate-determining gross salary, the gross income paid out monthly is taxed at source under the annual model at the rate corresponding to the taxpayer's annual income (cf. News on Withholding Tax, information letter from the Cantonal Tax Administration Bern).
+According to Circular Letter No. 45, withholding taxes are calculated either according to the monthly or the annual model.
+While the monthly model is generally based on a monthly tax period and the monthly gross income usually corresponds to the gross wage determining the rate, the gross income paid out monthly in the annual model are taxed according to the rate corresponding to the annual income of the taxpayer (see Current information on withholding tax, Information letter from the Cantonal Tax Administration Bern)

-The two calculation models are described in detail in circular no. 45 in chapters 6 and 7.
+The two calculation models are described in detail in Circular Letter No. 45 in chapters 6 and 7.

 General obligations of the debtor of the taxable benefit (employer)